What is an Industrial Production Manager?

 - Review processing schedules or production orders to make decisions concerning inventory requirements, staffing requirements, work procedures, or duty assignments, considering budgetary limitations and time constraints.

-When polled, Industrial Production Managers say the following skills are most frequently used in their jobs:
+These are the skills Industrial Production Managers say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.